MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-A16-inference-2cat-theory.md

 ### Winter sports helmet use and head injury

-In this activity we will focus on theory-based methods.
-The sampling distribution of a difference in proportions can be mathematically modeled using the normal distribution if certain conditions are met.

-Conditions for the sampling distribution of $\hat{p}_1-\hat{p}_2$ to follow an approximate normal distribution:

-* **Independence**: The data are independent within and between the two groups. (*Remember*: This also must be true to use simulation methods!)

-* **Success-failure condition**: This condition is met if we have at least 10 successes and 10 failures in each sample.
-Equivalently, we check that all cells in the table have at least 10 observations.

 A study was reported in "Helmet Use and Risk of Head Injuries in Alpine Skiers and Snowboarders" by Sullheim et. al., [@sulheim2017], on the use of helmets and head injuries for skiers and snowboarders involved in accidents.
 The summary results from a random sample of 3562 skiers and snowboarders involved in accidents is shown in the two-way table below.

 |                | Helmet Use | No Helmet Use | Total |